 The AMS Flagship school has been an “A” rated school every year since the Arizona Department of Education implemented letter grades.
-In the 2015-2016 school year, AMS Prince students passed the AzMERIT statewide assessment at nearly double the rate of other schools in Arizona.
 In March 2016, AMS Prince and MASSA were recognized by the Education Equality Index as two of 10 schools in Tucson closing the achievement gap.

 AMS not only excels academically, but also incorporates hands-on STEM projects and succeeds in related competitions.
 During the 2015-2016 school year, an AMS Middle School Robotics team competed against all high school teams at the Southern Arizona Region Science and Engineering Fair, and won 2ndplace for their engineering book.
 The AMS Science Olympiad team advanced all the way to the state competition, and several AMS students also took home individual prizes.
 These are just a sample of the many academic and extracurricular competitions our students are excelling in.